 - Use a food processor to chop the shredded phyllo dough into smaller pieces.
 Transfer the phyllo dough into a large mixing bowl.
 Pour the butter into the bowl.
 Use your hands to mix the butter with the dough, rubbing handfuls of the dough between your palms.

-- In another large bowl, mix together the ricotta, mozzarella, akawi cheese and 1/4 cup sugar.
+- In another large bowl, mix together the ricotta, mozzarella and sugar.

 - Evenly spread the buttered phyllo dough into the prepared pan and firmly press it into the bottom and edges.
 Spread the cheese mixture onto the dough, leaving the edges around the pan empty.